nikhil15041993/dotnet-package/README.md

-Publishing a NuGet package to GitHub using .NET involves several steps, including creating the project, building the package, and then publishing it to a GitHub repository.
-Here’s a step-by-step guide to help you through the process:

 ## Prerequisites
 * Install .NET SDK: Ensure you have the .NET SDK installed.
 You can download it from the .NET Download page.